kyle-n/kyle-n.github.io/src/routes/blog/posts/unit-test-your-templates.md

 title: You should unit test component templates
 keywords: angular, typescript, testing, frontend, tutorial
 date: 2023-05-04
+description: A unit test is not just its class.
 ---

 There is a common misconception among frontend developers that you should not unit test the template of a component.
 This is incorrect.
 Not only _can_ you test your components' templates, but you _should_.